kubernetes/contributor-site/content/en/blog/2024/sig-api-machinery-spotlight.md

 capability.
 The transition isn’t yet complete, but [SIG CLI](https://github.com/kubernetes/community/tree/master/sig-cli) manages that usage and owns it.

-**FSM**: And for the boundary between approaches, do you have any guidelines?
+**FSM: And for the boundary between approaches, do you have any guidelines?**

 **David**: I think much depends on the impact.
 If the impact is local in immediate effect, we advise other SIGs and let them move at their own pace.
 If the impact is global in immediate effect without a natural incentive, we’ve found a need to press for adoption directly.

-**FSM**: Still on that note, SIG Architecture has an API Governance subproject, is it mostly independent from SIG API Machinery or are there important connection points?
+**FSM: Still on that note, SIG Architecture has an API Governance subproject, is it mostly independent from SIG API Machinery or are there important connection points?**

 **David**: The projects have similar sounding names and carry some impacts on each other, but have different missions and scopes.
 API Machinery owns the how and API Governance owns the what.
 API